-You can sue your employer for sexual harassment or sexual assault violations.
-However, you can also do many things to stop sexual harassment in the workplace that not only greatly increases the chances of stopping it but are also necessary stepping stones toward litigation.
+You can file a sexual harassment lawsuit against your employer for sexual assault violations.
+However, you can also do many things to mitigate sexual harassment in the workplace that are also necessary stepping stones toward litigation.

 What is Sexual Harassment?

 Sexual harassment is any sexually suggestive behavior in the workplace that can make someone feel uncomfortable and includes sexual jokes, making fun of someone for their gender identity, or physical assault.
 Sexual harassment in the workplace became illegal with the passing of the Civil Rights Act of 1964, in which Title VII states that employers cannot allow anyone to experience sexual harassment regardless of gender, age, or sexual preference.

 Many people in the workplace can commit sexual harassment, including co-workers, employers, or supervisors.
 The act does not have to be physical; anything sexual in content that creates a hostile work environment is considered sexual harassment.
 Light teasing, offhand comments, and isolated events are not considered sexual harassment.
 However, frequent and severe acts that create an offensive work environment are considered sexual assault, and you can sue the at-fault party for this behavior.

 The following are some of the behavior considered sexual harassment in the workplace:

 - Requests for sexual favors (Quid Pro Quo)

 - Verbal harassment sexual in nature (unwarranted comments about sexual acts or your sexual orientation)